 I looked online and scoured and scoured.
 I couldn’t find where to purchase cane in store.
 I really wanted to see and feel it.

 This is where good designer friendships help!
-I asked my designer friend Denise from Eclectic Goods and she told me about Frank’s Cane and Rush.
-Frank’s Cane and Rushwas local and I immediately got in my car and headed to the shop!
+I asked my designer friend Denise from Eclectic Goods, and she told me about Frank’s Cane and Rush.
+Frank’s Cane and Rush is local, so I immediately got in my car and headed to the shop!

 Image Credit: Eclectic Goods

 At Frank’s Cane and Rush, I found so many wonderful options.
 But I decided to go with the traditional cane color and tone.
 It was cohesive with the natural white oak open shelving.